citp/privacy-policy-historical/j/jo/job/jobsearch.gov.au.md

  [Federal Privacy Commissioner’s website](http://www.privacy.gov.au/ "External link.
 Opens in a new window.").

-## Who DEEWR discloses your personal information to
+## How DEEWR uses your personal information

 DEEWR collects personal information about you so you can take full advantage of JobSearch services and to assist you to find employment.
-The relevant personal information collected by DEEWR includes, but is not limited to, your name, date of birth, home phone, other phone, mobile phone, fax, email and personal website.
+The relevant personal and protected information collected by DEEWR includes, but is not limited to, your name, date of birth, Job Seeker ID, Centrelink reference number, home phone, other phone, mobile phone, fax, email and personal website.

 Your personal information is used to:

-  * determine if you are eligible to take part in services provided by a Job Network member (JNM) or Job Placement Organisation (JPO)
+  * determine if you are eligible to take part in services provided by a Job Services Australia provider
   * give you employment opportunities
-  * make sure correct payments are made to JNMs and JPOs for services they provide
+  * make sure correct payments are made to Job Services Australia providers for services they provide
-  * evaluate and monitor outcomes, programs and services delivered by JNMs and JPOs
+  * evaluate and monitor outcomes, programs and services delivered by Job Services Australia providers
-  * assist in resolving complaints made by you or your employment services provider
+  * assist in resolving complaints made by you or your Job Services Australia provider
   * include you in surveys conducted by DEEWR and its contracted providers
   * help in the administration of programs
   * help DEEWR improve its service to job seekers.

 By using JobSearch you consent to your personal information being used for the above purposes.

 ## Who has access to your personal information?

-DEEWR may share job seekers’ personal information with third parties to deliver its employment services.
+DEEWR may share job seekers’ personal and protected information with third parties to deliver its employment services and assist you to find employment.

 By applying for a position advertised on JobSearch you are requesting and authorising that DEEWR pass your personal information to the employer as a part of your application.

 Job seekers’ personal information may be disclosed by DEEWR to:

   * Department of Human Services
   * Department of Family, Housing, Community Services and Indigenous Affairs
   * Centrelink
   * employment service providers - to assist them provide employment services
+  * recruitment organisations (whether contracted to the Commonwealth or not)
-  * Telstra and Salmat SalesForce (under contract to DEEWR) – limited information to enable Telstra/Salmat SalesForce to re-issue passwords and assist job seekers
+  * Telstra and Salmat/SalesForce (under contract to DEEWR) – limited information to enable Telstra/Salmat/SalesForce to re-issue passwords and assist job seekers
   * employers.